-The chief spokesperson and lobbyist Nick Naylor is the Vice-President of the Academy of Tobacco Studies.
-He is talented in speaking and spins argument to defend the cigarette industry in the most difficult situations.
+The chief spokesperson and lobbyist Nick Naylor is the Vice President of the Academy of Tobacco Studies.
+He is talented in speaking and spins arguments to defend the cigarette industry in the most difficult situations.
 His best friends are Polly Bailey that works in the Moderation Council in alcohol business, and Bobby Jay Bliss of the gun business own advisory group SAFETY.
-They frequently meet each other in a bar and they self-entitle the Mod Squad a.k.a.
+They frequently meet each other in a bar and they self-title the M.O.D.
+Squad, a.k.a.
 Merchants of Death, disputing which industry has killed more people.
-Nick's greatest enemy is Vermont's Senator Ortolan Finistirre, who defends in the Senate the use a skull and crossed bones in the cigarette packs.
+Nick's greatest enemy is Vermont's Senator Ortolan Finistirre, who defends in the Senate the use of a skull and crossbones on cigarette packs.
 Nick's son Joey Naylor lives with his mother, and has the chance to know his father in a business trip.
 When the ambitious reporter Heather Holloway betrays Nick disclosing confidences he had in bed with her, his life turns upside-down.
-But Nick is good in what he does for the mortgage.- Written by Claudio Carvalho, Rio de Janeiro, Brazil
+But Nick is good in what he does for the mortgage.

 Tobacco industry lobbyist Nick Naylor has a seemingly impossible task: promoting cigarette smoking in a time when the health hazards of the activity have become too plain to ignore.
 Nick, however, revels in his job, using argument and twisted logic to place, as often as not, his clients in the positions of either altruistic do-gooders or victims.
 Nick's son Joey needs to understand and respect his dad's philosophy, and Nick works hard to respond to that need without compromising his lack of values.
 When a beautiful news reporter betrays Nick's sexually-achieved trust, his world seems in danger of collapsing.
-But there's always one more coffin nail in Nick's pack.- Written by Jim Beaver <email@example.com>
+But there's always one more coffin nail in Nick's pack.

 Satirical comedy follows the machinations of Big Tobacco's chief spokesman, Nick Naylor, who spins on behalf of cigarettes while trying to remain a role model for his twelve-year-old son.